leanor64/5A_SAT/README.md

 * test_unit_propagation (runs only the tests for the unit propagation)

-If you want to add other executables (e.g. a 'solve' executable that reads a problem and tries to solve it), then you can add them in the main project file.
-For example, you could create `solve.cpp` file.
+If you want to add other executables (e.g. a 'solve' executable that reads a problem and tries to solve it), then you can add them in the main project folder.
+For example, you could create a `solve.cpp` file.
 In order to generate a build target, you need to rerun CMake.

 If you want to add a test, then you should add `test_<name of your test>.cpp` in the `Tests`-directory.
 Again you need